 - Economics 795 - Graduate Internship in Economics (3 units)

 For descriptions, please visit our courses page.

-Once a student has satisfactorily completed Economics 630, 631, 640, and 641, he or she may elect of either complete a master's thesis or take a set of comprehensive exams.
+Once a student has satisfactorily completed Economics 630, 631, and 650, they may elect of either complete a master's thesis or take a set of comprehensive exams.

 Plan A is the Master's thesis option.
 Students electing Plan A must also include Economics 799A (Master's Thesis) in their Program of Study.
 Plan B is the comprehensive exam option.